hi-ogawa/js-utils/packages/murmur3-wasm-bindgen/README.md

 [wasm-bindgen](https://github.com/rustwasm/wasm-bindgen) wrapper for [`stusmall/murmur3`](https://github.com/stusmall/murmur3).

-This is made to fuzz js implementation in `packages/utils/src/hash.ts`.
+This is only used to fuzz test against js implementation in `packages/utils/src/hash.ts`.

 ```sh
 pnpm build